 - Brighton & Hove Food and Drink Festival in May

 - Sussex and the World Weekender in August

 - Thai Festival in August.

-The city also has a large community of vegans, vegetarians and sustainable food supporters – you will not be short of culinary choices.
+The city also has a large community of vegans, vegetarians and sustainable food supporters – so you will not be short of culinary choices.